nimitpattanasri/mlxai.github.io/about.md

 permalink: /about/
 ---

+Hi!
 My name is Nimit.
 I am an independent ML/AI engineer based in Bangkok.
-You can reach me on Twitter @nimitpattanasri.
+You can reach me at [@nimitpattanasri](https://twitter.com/nimitpattanasri).